Tuesday, February 17, 2026

 • Measurable drop in recurrence rates after remediation

-Customer satisfaction after resolution
+Customer satisfaction after a complaint is resolved

 Measures